 How to Avoid Stamp Duty on a Second Home

-While most of the time paying stamp duty on a second home is unavailable, if you’re wondering how to avoid stamp duty on a second home there are ways to reduce the amount you pay and in certain circumstances stamp duty exemptions do apply.
+While it is generally not possible to completely avoid paying stamp duty on a second home, there are ways to reduce the amount you pay and certain circumstances where stamp duty exemptions apply.

 What is Stamp Duty?

-In July 2020, the UK government introduced a stamp duty holiday with the aim of boosting the property market as the country came out of the first pandemic-related lockdown.
+In response to the COVID-19 pandemic, the UK government introduced a temporary stamp duty holiday in July 2020.
+This measure aimed to stimulate the property market as the country emerged from the initial lockdown.

 Does Stamp Duty Apply to Foreign Investors?